Exchange Recovery Mode:

-5.2 On the Tools menu, click E-Mail Accounts, click View or change existing e-mail accounts, and then click Next.
+- Click View or change existing e-mail accounts, then proceed by clicking Next.

-5.3 In the Outlook processes e-mail for these accounts in the following order list, click the Exchange Server e-mail account, and then click Change.
+- From the list Outlook processes e-mail for these accounts in the following order, select the Exchange Server e-mail account, and then hit Change.

-5.4 Under Microsoft Exchange Server, click to clear the Use Cached Exchange Mode check box.
+- Under the Microsoft Exchange Server section, uncheck the Use Cached Exchange Mode option.

 - Rename or delete the old OST file.